Mountain-Ultra Training Plan

 For this plan we suggest that you have already been running 45-62 miles per week (72-100km/week) for a couple of weeks and have previously peaked at at least 62-75 miles per week (100-120km/week) or more while training for past races.
 If you haven’t run a single week over 62 miles (100km) per week in your running career yet, we highly recommend that you take several months (or even a year) to build up your mileage base so you are consistently averaging at least 55 to 65 miles (about 100km) per week on a regular basis without any serious injury before starting this training program.
-It is also highly recommended that you are experienced in racing at least some hilly-mountain style ultras and logging a lot of vertical/climbing each week.
+It is also highly recommended that you’ve done some trail races and/or have run up and down mountains.

-Our mini “book” of Training Guidelines to help you understand each type of run and give you advice for your upcoming training including a strength routine, general nutrition advice and specific workout execution.
+The Higher Running Mountain Ultra Training Guide to help you understand each type of run and give you advice for your upcoming training including a strength routine, general nutrition advice and specific workout execution.
 Also included is the Key Training Zone Intensity Chart that visually defines key workout efforts.

 Mountain-Ultra Training Plan